 Clinician Info

 People often ask how are we able to provide our services for such affordable fees.
-One of the ways that makes this possible is our staff of Volunteer clinicians.
+One of the ways that makes this possible is our staff of volunteer clinicians.
 All of the clinicians provide therapy in order to receive hours toward graduation or their state license.
 They don’t receive monetary compensation, they get many hours of diverse experience and specialized training.
 They often start with the Counseling Center as graduate students in a Masters Program at one of the many local universities like: Alliant International University, Pepperdine University, California State University at Fullerton, National University, Chapman University, Vanguard University, Webster University, or Southern California University.

 Every clinician must be supervised weekly.
 Supervisors at the Living Success Counseling Center meet individually and in group with every clinician.
 The Counseling Center's supervisors are Licensed Marriage and Family Therapists who have taken special training to be Certified by the American Association of Marriage and Family Therapy.
 This Certification takes 2 years to complete and shows the commitment the Center has to providing the highest level of supervision and training.